‘The Sims 4’ DLC: New Pets Game Pack Details Leaked, Horses May Not Be Included

 The details come courtesy of the folks over at Sims Community, who have been digging up The Sims 4 game files for clues on what EA has in store for its most devoted Simmers.

-Their latest discovery shows that The Sims 4 Pets will offer more options than anticipated in terms of creating a pet.
+Their latest discovery shows that The Sims 4 Pets will offer more options than anticipated regarding creating a pet.
 According to the leak, body parts of the pets namely the ears, tail, fur ears, fur tail and fur body will be customizable.

 The website believes that there are more body parts that the Create A Pet section in the upcoming The Sims 4 DLC will allow players to customize.
 These additional details are expected to emerge in the coming months or weeks as EA continues its work on the expansion, but the leak gives the impression that horses might not be featured in the Pets Game Pack.

 It was last month that first signs of the yet-to-be-confirmed pets add-on content surfaced.
-The Sims 4 files revealed that the DLC will give Simmers the chance to own cats and dogs.
+The Sims 4 files revealed that the DLC would give Simmers the chance to own cats and dogs.

 The files even suggested that the pooches will be categorized into small dogs and large dogs.
 Apparently, there might be four species of the small dogs and two for the cats.